-7.3 Status on existing level of development
+7.3.
+Status on existing level of development

-Existing level of development shall encompass the state and center initiatives for development of physical and social infrastructure in pilgrimage footprint of destinations to be considered under PRASHAD.
+Existing level of development shall encompass the State and center initiatives for development of physical and social infrastructure in pilgrimage footprint of destinations to be considered under PRASHAD Scheme.

-7.4 Resident population of the destination
+7.4.
+Resident population of the destination

 Existing population of respective pilgrimage destination shall be considered as one of the criteria for selection of pilgrimage destination.
-Population is directly proportionate to the area under the local government and carrying capacity of destination to handle the influx of pilgrims.
+Population is directly proportionate to the area under the local Government and carrying capacity of destination to handle the influx of pilgrims.

-7.5 Credibility of Implementation
+7.5.
+Credibility of Implementation

 Credibility of implementation is an important criteria for selection of destination.
-Credibility of implementation can be evaluated through the UC pendency of state/ UT governments and its implementing agencies for project sanctioned by ministry of tourism.
+Credibility of implementation can be evaluated through the UC pendency of State/ UT Governments and its implementing agencies for project sanctioned by Ministry of Tourism.
 This indicator also needs to be deployed for prioritizing destinations.
 States without any UC pendency shall be given higher priority in selection criteria.

-7.6 Parity for pan India development in selection of destinations
+7.6.
+Parity for pan India development in selection of destinations

-The final list of destination shall be prepared by prioritizing destinations from the states which are not covered in the existing list of destinations.
-At present PRASHAD scheme is covering 16 states.
-Collectively the list shall covers most of the states in the country on pilgrimage map.
-Considering the geographical area and current scale of the program identification of at least one destination in each state shall be given preference.
+The final list of destination shall be prepared by prioritizing destinations from the States which are not covered in the existing list of destinations.
+At present PRASHAD scheme is covering 26 States/UTs.
+Collectively the list shall cover most of the States in the country on pilgrimage map.
+Considering the geographical area and current scale of the program identification of at least one destination in each State shall be given preference.

-The methodology to be followed for the selection of pilgrimage sites/ destination can be referred at Annexure 1
+The methodology to be followed for the selection of pilgrimage sites/ destination can be referred at Annexure 1.

-8 Selection criteria for integrated development of heritage cities
+8. Selection criteria for integrated development of heritage cities

-8.1 Tourist footfall
+8.1.
+Tourist footfall